WICG/pwa-url-handler/explainer.md

 ### iOS, MacOS

-iOS allows the association of apps to websites using [Universal Links](https://developer.apple.com/ios/universal-links/).
-Some PWA features are also implemented on Safari.
-There is not currently a way to generate and install a PWA from any other browser.
-PWA URL handling may not currently be possible on iOS.
-Newer versions of MacOS also support Universal Links.
+* iOS allows the association of apps to websites using [Universal Links](https://developer.apple.com/ios/universal-links/).
+* Newer versions of MacOS also support Universal Links.
+* Safari implements a subset of PWA features.
+* Safari is currently the only browser able to install a PWA as an iOS app.
+* Universal links/link capturing is not available to iOS PWAs.

 ## Open Questions